 Thermapen Mk4 Thermocouple

-This thermocouple meat thermometer folds up for easy storage and activates when you unfold it.
+This thermocouple meat thermometer folds up for easy storage and activates when unfolded.
 The thin probe easily pierces through the toughest meats and provides an accurate temperature in about two seconds.

 The screen is very easy to read and offers readings to the tenth of a degree.
 Fold it back up to turn it off to save battery.
-Don’t worry if you forget; it will go into sleep mode within a few minutes.
+Don’t worry if you forget; the device will automatically enter sleep mode within a few minutes.

 Deluxe Preset Oven Cooking Thermometer